-In the beginning you’re going to have to take a couple of dead turns, but that’s ok, if it sets you up for a strong mid-game production cycle.
+In the beginning, you’re going to have to take a couple of dead turns, but that’s ok if it sets you up for a strong mid-game production cycle.
 Use your move/produce/trade actions to achieve this.
 Most guides recommend five workers to be a good number to work with.
 Ideally, you would then move workers to your desired tiles with mechs, as this is much more efficient than moving workers one by one.

 Now we’re ready to get to business.
 You should now be in a position to take the bottom row action every single turn (with a combination of trade/produce/x) and work towards those stars.

-If you look closely at their bottom row action plan, you can enlist wisely and reap (free) benefits every turn they do it.
-And, since at the end, you will likely need that star (or two) from combat, its not stupid to look for chances to get them as cheaply as possible.
+If you look closely at their bottom-row action plan, you can enlist wisely and reap (free) benefits every turn they do it.
+And, since in the end, you will likely need that star (or two) from combat, it’s not stupid to look for chances to get them as cheaply as possible.

 The Do’s and Don’ts

-- You can’t over emphasize the importance of popularity.
+- I can’t overemphasize the importance of popularity.
 You should decide early on, which bracket you want to finish in.
-Aim for at lest second.
+Aim for at least second bracket.
 In the early encounters, you have the option to spend popularity to get something (quite large) in return.
 Don’t do that.
 It’s also not a good idea to attack workers, since that lowers your popularity too.

 - Enlistment is often neglected by novice players as it doesn’t give any obvious benefits.
-But its anything but that – it can give you a lot of coins, popularity, power and combat cards even after you have done your enlisting.
-So, the sooner you enlist, more rewards you will reap in the future turns.
+But it’s anything but that – it can give you a lot of coins, popularity, power, and combat cards even after you have done your enlisting.
+So, the sooner you enlist, the more rewards you will reap in the future turns.

 - Spread out.
 This is most true when the end is imminent.
-You want to control as many territories, when that final points count comes.
+You want to control as many territories when that final scoring comes.

 - Don’t focus too much on the factory, but don’t completely ignore it either.
-It you can get there first (or if you can control it at the end), the advantages are nice, but don’t sacrifice other aspects, just to get there.
+If you can get there first (or if you can control it at the end), the advantages are nice but don’t sacrifice other areas, just to get there.

 Am I Any Better Now?

-I was really thinking about my moves, my next moves and moves after that.
-I improved all aspects of my game: controlled plenty of tiles at the end, built next to lakes (that was the objective) and got a lot of stuff out of enlistings.
-I earned my stars from buildings, enlistings, mechs, power and last two from combat.
+I was really thinking about my moves, my next moves, and the moves after that.
+I improved all aspects of my game: controlled plenty of tiles at the end, built next to lakes (that was the objective), and got a lot of stuff out of enlisting.
+I earned my stars from buildings, enlisting, mechs, power, and the last two from combat.
 I also made a mistake in combat where I was trying to be a bit too fancy and lost a fight needlessly, which prolonged the game for two turns.

-My popularity is low (still in tier 2), since I’ve gotten two hits from chasing away enemy workers.
-I’m sure I had a mech upgrade which negates that, but it didn’t work.
-Either a bug or a game mechanic I still don’t understand thoroughly and something i have to look into.
-Another aspect I forgot about, were my objective cards.
-These usually mean one fairly easy earned star, but I completely forgot about them in this game.
+My popularity is low (still in tier 2) since I’ve got two hits from chasing away enemy workers.
+Another aspect I forgot about, was my objective cards.
+These usually mean one fairly easily earned star, but I completely forgot about them in this game.